MSSAPSCA1/Azure_Sentinel/README.md

 * Enter the path to the ARM template file. (i.e. C:\fakepath\AZ_Sentinel\Vectra_Detect_AZ_Sentinel_Analytics_Rules.json)
 * Select options by entering the number associated with the option.
 * Enter requested data based on constraints specified in the program and in the Notes from Azure Sentinel.
-* Once the process is completed, a new file will be created at the same address of the original file with the word "NEW" appended as the prefix of the new filename.
+* Once the process is completed, a new file will be created at the same address of the original file with the word "NEW" appended as the prefix of the filename.
 You will now have two files, the orignal and the new file.
 ___